 Once you set up a money flow system, it will be easier to make minor changes and tweaks as needed.
 If you’ve just set it up, it’s particularly important to check in on it every month or so.

-If you would like help coming up with a spending plan, reach out to Money Management International (MMI).
-Our team of accredited financial counselors can help you create a budget that works for your personal preferences and needs, and point you toward information and resources.
+If you would like help coming up with a spending plan, reach out to the NFCC-certified financial counselors at MMI.
+We can help you create a budget that suits your needs and your goals.